MortyC-137Smith/MortyC-137Smith/README.md

 ###### My lack of a DNI doesn't mean I'll be friendly or welcoming if you fit "basic" DNI criteria.<details> <summary>What I mean by "basic" criteria</summary> Radqueer, T.R.A.S.H, etc.</details>

 **I will not friend you if you're under 16**

-###### This might be obvious but I also won't friend you if you're antiship/fic.
-I do not make exceptions for this.

 Please don't try roleplaying with me it makes me nervous.
 Thank you.